Get Weekly Coaching Tip

 This article is Part 3 of 3.
 Read Part 1

-Alan Melton co-founded and led the award winning East Coast Transportation until 2001.
+Alan Melton co-founded and led an award-winning company before selling it to a publicly held company.
 He has started and led 10 companies and presently serves as owner of three growing businesses.
 Alan is sharing his experience with entrepreneurs and executives who want to get on the fast track to achieving their personal goals.
 President of Small Business Coach & Assoc., Alan is a nationally known writer, speaker and business leader.
-He can be contacted at email@example.com or 888-504-0777.